isomerpages/imda-codesg/_in-schools/0-overview.md

 <br>
 A structured training framework for Infocomm Media Club members to acquire specialised skills in Tech and Media domains.<br>

-*For primary and secondary schools.*
+*For primary and secondary schools, and junior colleges.*

 ---